Group least squares regression for linear models with strongly correlated predictor variables: Group approach to the least squares regression

-There are several commonly used methods for variable selection such as all subsets regression, forward and backward selection and stepwise selection for the least squares regression.
-They allow variables to be selected one at a time.
-Multicollinearity creates problems for these methods; often, only one variable from a strongly correlated group is selected and different methods may choose very different models.

-In the group-based approach to variable selection, we treat a group of strongly correlated variables as a single unit, so variables in the group are either all in or all out.
-We now illustrate this approach and demonstrate its advantages using all subsets regression for model (\ref{m10}) as an example.
-In this case, the group-based approach reduces the total number of models we need to evaluate substantially.
-For simplicity, we use the same parameter values, $\beta_0=2$, $\boldsymbol{\beta}_1=(0,0)^T$, $\boldsymbol{\beta}_2=(1,2)^T$, $\boldsymbol{\beta}_3=(0,3)^T$ and the same design matrix $\mathbf{X}_d$ in ``R display 1''.
-Since $\beta_1=\beta_2=\beta_5=0$, the ``correct model'' is the following three variable model
+Traditional methods of variable selection such as all subsets regression and stepwise selection allow variables to be selected one at a time.
+Multicollinearity creates problems for these methods as often only one variable from a strongly correlated group is selected and different methods may choose very different models.
+The group approach does variable selection at the group level so that variables in a group are either all in or all out.
+We now illustrate this through all subsets regression for model (\ref{m10}).
+Recall that $\beta_0=2$, $\boldsymbol{\beta}_1=(0,0)^T$, $\boldsymbol{\beta}_2=(1,2)^T$, $\boldsymbol{\beta}_3=0$ and $\boldsymbol{\beta}_4=3$, so the ``true model'' is the 3-variable model:

-Using the ``leaps'' package in R by Lumley and Miller (2017), we performed all subsets regression 100 times using the same design matrix $\mathbf{X}_d$ but different $\mathbf{y}$ vectors generated by model (\ref{m10}).
-The selection criterion used is the adjusted $R^2$ value.
-The following R output shows an example from the 100 simulated runs.